We are a home for progressive Christians

 At Grace, being progressive provides:

 a clear way to identify ourselves and show we are willing to not just assume everyone knows we are welcoming, but to tell them, show them.
 We want those who are looking for a welcoming community to know we are who we say we are.
 It is not so much a closing out of people who don’t see themselves as progressives.
 We are not here just to support a political party.
-We are here especially for those who need a Christian community of faith who have not felt connected to another one or maybe have been rejected by others.
-We are here to faithfully live out the call of Jesus Christ and to stand for policies for the common good of all.
+We are here especially for those who need a Christian community of faith.
+Some have not felt connected to another one.
+Others maybe have been rejected by others.
+We are here to live out the call of Jesus Christ.
+We also stand for policies for the common good of all.

 Our Location